-Native American Celebrations: NMU’s Center for Native American Studies has planned several events in November to celebrate Native American Heritage Month, including the annual First Nations Food Taster held on November 4.
+Native American Celebrations: NMU’s Center for Native American Studies has planned several events in November to celebrate Native American Heritage Month, including the annual First Nations Food Taster held on November 7.
 A menu of wild game, wild rice, corn soup, three-sisters casserole and a variety of desserts was served.
-Other events on campus will range from music, dancing, movies and discussions.
-For a full list of events, visit Center for Native American Studies.
+Other events on campus ranged from music, dancing, movies and discussions.
+NMU was also recently named one of the top Universities for Native American students by "Winds of Change," a quarterly publication.
+For more information and a full list of events, visit Center for Native American Studies.

 Get an Edge: Superior Edge is a unique program for all NMU students that develops citizen-leaders for the 21st century.
 Students design their own activities to develop competencies (edges) in citizenship, diversity awareness, leadership and how to apply classroom theory to real-world challenges.
 Students complete up to 400 hours of documented volunteer, work or learning experiences that are above and beyond their classroom and graduation requirements.
-If students finish all four edges, they earn the Superior Edge designation.
+If students finish all four edges, they earn the Superior Edge designation on their transcript.
+It's a great way for future empolyers to see that you went above and beyond during your time at NMU.
 Find out more here: Superior Edge.

 Talk to You Later: That does it for this issue of the Wildcat Wire.
-Do not forget to create a MyNMU account, if you haven't done so, in order to have access to current information.
+Don't forget to create your MyNMU account, if you haven't done so.
+Your MyNMU account gives you access to all your next steps in the enrollment process.
+Learn more and get started at www.nmu.edu/welcome.
 Please contact us at firstname.lastname@example.org with questions or ideas for next month’s edition.